 English 10 Honors

-Literary texts to be studied along with poetry, short stories, nonfiction, and an emphasis on research & communications include: Lord of the Flies, The Absolutely True Diary of A Part-Time Indian with Honors extensions such as: How the Garcia Girls Lost Their Accents and A Long Way Gone.
+Literary texts to be studied along with poetry, short stories, nonfiction, and an emphasis on research & communications include: Night, A Long Way Down, with Honors extensions such as: Lord of the Flies, How the Garcia Girls Lost Their Accents, A Long Way Gone

 Advanced Placement Language and Composition